ARIMA models

 Appropriate for non-stationary signals

-This can be seen as taking the d-th discrete derivative of the yty_t signal before applying an ARMA model.
+This can be seen as taking the d-th discrete derivative of the signal before applying an ARMA model.

 This can be seen as taking the d-th discrete integral of the noise, hence the name of the model (integrated MA)